According to statistics, US exhibitors spend roughly $24 billion on trade shows.

 Now You Know the Basics of How to Talk to Customers at Trade Shows

 Trade shows can be invaluable for lead generation.
 But you need to know how to engage with customers.
-If you hard sell, make interactions all about you, or hide away inside the booth, customer interaction is going to take a nosedive.
+If you hard sell, make interactions all about you, or hide away inside the trade show booth, customer interaction is going to take a nosedive.

 The other essential element in trade show marketing?
 An impactful display.